-amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and Answers questions posed by the ALJ, the complainant, or the complainant's representative.
-Customer Testifies and calls witnesses to testify; and Asks questions of the ALJ, Agency representative or the Agency witnesses; and Makes a final statement.
+amount was figured was denied or stopp requirements, and w requirements were n ed, the hy those Answers questions p the complainant, or t representative. - Customer Testifies and calls w and itnesses to testify; Asks questions of th representative or the witnesses; and Makes a final statem ient.